 Video lectures on nanogenerators and piezotroncis (6 lectures in English):

 Video Lecture on the physics origin of nanogenerators – starting from Maxwell’s displacement current

 Video lectures on nanogenerators and piezotroncis (7 lectures in Chinese):

-Wang developed the theory of nanogenerator from the Maxwell’s displacement current, reviving the application of the Maxiwell’s equations in energy and sensors (Materials Today, 2017).
+5. Wang expanded and reformulated the Maxwell’s equations as the first principle theory of nanogenerators (Materials Today, 2017).
 In the Maxwell’s displacement current, the main term given by Maxwell in 1861 gave the birth of electromagnetic wave in 1886, which is the foundation of wireless communication, radar and later the information technology.
-Wang’s study indicates that the second term added by him in the Maxwell’s displacement current is directly related to the output electric current of the nanogenerator if the surface polarization is introduced, meaning that the nanogenerators are the applications of Maxwell’s displacement current in energy and sensors, lighting the applications of Maxwell’s equation in energy and sensors (2006-).
-He showed that the classical electromagnetic generator is the result of time variation of magnetic field B; while the nanogenerator is the result of time variation of the surface polarization density Ps.
+Wang’s study indicates that the second term added by him in the Maxwell’s displacement current is directly related to the output electric current of the nanogenerator if the surface polarization is introduced, meaning that the nanogenerators are the applications of Maxwell’s displacement current in energy and sensors (Fig. 2), lighting the applications of Maxwell’s equation in energy and sensors (2006-).
+He showed that the classical electromagnetic generator is the result of time variation of magnetic field B; while the nanogenerator is the result of time variation of the surface polarization density .
+(Nano Energy, https://doi.org/10.1016/j.nanoen.2019.104272).
 More importantly, he has found that the nanogenerator has a killer application at low triggering frequency (< 5 Hz), so that it is the choice for harvesting irregular energy from our living environment, which, however, cannot be accomplished using electromagnetic generator.